 To help meet the growing demand for OTs, Nebraska Methodist College opened the MOT program to students in fall 2016, and the first class will graduate in August 2018.

 Applications to enter the program in 2019 will be accepted this summer.
-Plan to attend one of the MOT visit days at NMC this summer to learn more.
+To learn more about the program, interested students can plan to attend one of NMC's MOT visit days at to learn more.
 Can't make one of our Visit Days?
 No worries.
 At NMC, you can schedule a personalized 1-on-1 visit as well.

 A bachelor’s degree is required for admission to the program.
 Fieldwork assignments begin in the first semester, and students gain hands-on learning opportunities in rural and urban areas throughout the country.